Ebrahim Raisi: What to expect from Iran's new president | DW | 04.08.2021

 During Raisi's tenure as head of the judiciary, pressure on environmentalists and civil society activists continued to rise.

 Iran's largest nongovernmental organization, which focuses primarily on the rights of children and single parents, was forced to suspend its work.
-The NGO's independence and its extensive and influential network among the disadvantaged classes on the fringes of society was a thorn in the side of the hard-liners who want to control everything in Iran.
+The NGO's independence and its extensive and influential network among the disadvantaged classes on the fringes of society was a thorn in the side of the hard-liners in Iran.

 "Raisi has no credibility in civil society," Tehran-based women's and human rights activist Narges Mohammadi told DW.
 "The majority of voters did not want Raisi as president: They know about his crucial role in massive human rights violations over the past four decades."